 I live in (heavily restricted state/locality).
 What process do I need to go through to buy a gun?
 Your transferring FFL should have all the necessary information regarding the process and legal hurdles in purchasing a firearm in your location.
 It is highly recommended that you contact the FFL to make any necessary arrangements prior to making a purchase on GunShack.com, as they should have access to any information needed and be able to help you through the process.
 Transfer fees may be higher in some areas than others because of local regulations.
 Currently, we do not sell firearms to California, Connecticut, Cook County Illinois, District of Columbia, Hawaii, Massachusetts, Maryland, New Jersey, or New York.

 How old do I have to be to buy a gun?
 You must be 21 years of age to purchase a handgun or receiver, 18 years of age to purchase a long gun from Gun Shack.

 How do I get the gun?
 The firearm will be shipped to your FFL dealer.
 They will conduct a background check through the National Instant Criminal Background Check System (NICS), and any other state or local mandated background checks on you prior to transferring the firearm to you.
-If your state or local municipality requires a waiting period you will have to abide by that.
+If your state or local municipality requires additional permits, i.e. - FOID, and/or a waiting period you will have to abide by those requirements.